FAIRmat-NFDI/nomad-material-processing/README.md

 ```

 ### Setting up your OASIS
-Read the [NOMAD plugin documentation](https://nomad-lab.eu/prod/v1/staging/docs/plugins/plugins.html#add-a-plugin-to-your-nomad) for all details on how to deploy the plugin on your NOMAD instance.
+Read the [NOMAD plugin documentation](https://docs.nomad-lab.eu/1.4.3/howto/oasis/configure.html#plugins) for all details on how to deploy the plugin on your NOMAD instance.

-You don't need to modify the ```nomad.yaml``` configuration file of your NOMAD instance, beacuse the package is pip installed and all the available modules (entry points) are loaded.
+You don't need to modify the ```nomad.yaml``` configuration file of your NOMAD instance, because the package is pip installed and all the available modules (entry points) are loaded.
-To include, instead, only some of the entry points, you need to specify them in the ```include``` section of the ```nomad.yaml```.
-In the following lines, a list of all the available entry points:
+However, if you wish to include only some of the entry points, you need to specify them in the ```include``` section of the ```nomad.yaml```.
+Below, you find all the available entry points:

 ```yaml
 plugins: